 7. They think through BIG purchases.

 Debt-free families don’t make rash decisions.
 They think about the pro’s and con’s of large expenses.
 They plan for BIG expenses.
-They “sleep” on their purchasea before jumping all in.
+They “sleep” on their purchases before jumping all in.
 And they don’t finance anything unless it is an absolute necessity (and, no, that new furniture set is not a necessity!).

-8. They set a budget monthly and adjust it accordingly.
+8. They set a monthly budget and adjust it accordingly.